April 3, 2019

 of God dwelling in us – not

-try to stop God's plan –
+try to stop God's plan –The resurrection tells us –

 They murdered Jesus, but the